Joshfairhead/Obsidian/Trancendental/Evergreen Seeds/The Power to Believe.md

 - This context acting like a carrier wave is not unbiased, it is algorythmically skewed.
 This is significant because if you control the medium you control the message.
 The new political parties are those who shape the network topology, essentially deciding how messages propagate. [[AlgoSov]]
 - Memes denote territory (just like project names).
 Parallels can be seen in the propaganda used to indoctrinate masses into upholding the idea of national boraders.
 This is a form of `noetic territorialisation`, leading to real territorialisation.
 	- The illusion of real territories are necessary however, for how else do you bridge with the present tense and interface with the masses undecerningly beg to be hypnotised? [[The Society of the Spectacle]]
-	- Once an audience has been reached, this audience then starts to articulate their cultural boundaries (in multiple dimensions) through image.
+	- Once an audience has been reached, this audience articulates their cultural boundaries (in multiple dimensions) through symbol.
-	- Assuming "I meme, therefore I am" what is the significance of its message?
+	- Assuming existance is a case of "I meme, therefore I am" then we must ask what is the significance of its message?
 Is it genuinly bringing joy to the world?
 Is it positive sum?
-One might write a taxonomy of meme types, and it probably exists but its probably easier te think in terms of provinance and intention.
+	- One might write a taxonomy of meme types - and they likely exist - but its probably easier to think in terms of provinance and intention.
 		- It might be said that memes are a form of diagrammatic reasoning.
 General memes have greater `extensionality` while specific memes have greater `intensionality`.
 The breath and depth of the audience.

 	- In the digital landscape, algorythm and network structure denotes replication affordances (aka audience).